If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 Signing in

 When you start with Geneious Biologics, you will receive an email from Geneious with an account activation link.
 Simply follow that link to set up your password.
-For more detail about account set up and trouble shooting tips, see here.
+If you are having issues logging in see Accessing Geneious Biologics.

 Adding users (Admin only)